Andrei Evseev: Biography

 In September 1974, in Moscow, in the park of the Palace of Culture named after the Third International, Evseev attacked student Vladimir Parshin, inflicting four knife wounds on him, but he survived.
-On September 24, 1974, in Moscow, in a house near the Dobryninskaya metro station, Evseev attacked and robbed Anna Astafyeva.
+On 24 September 1974, in Moscow, in a house near the Dobryninskaya metro station, Evseev attacked and robbed Anna Astafyeva.
 Despite being on the verge of life and death, she was able to describe the killer; according to her, the killer was a young man with sideburns and kind eyes.
 Soon after, the woman died in hospital.

-On September 26, at the 43rd kilometer station in the Moscow Oblast, Evseev attacked a man and seriously injured him.
+On 26 September, at the 43rd kilometre station in the Moscow Oblast, Evseev attacked a man and seriously injured him.
 When attacking, the killer broke his knife and the blade was left stuck in the victim's back, who died later in hospital.
 The murdered man, who looked very similar to Evseev, was 42-year-old Nikolai Dyomin, who had spent almost 20 years in prison.
 As it later turned out, Evseev committed the murder with the aim of confusing the tracks by putting his clothes on the man.
 Initially, the investigators even thought it was Dyomin who committed all the robberies and murders.

-On October 8, 1974, in the Tagansky District of Moscow, Evseev made three robbery attacks at once.
+On 8 October 1974, in the Tagansky District of Moscow, Evseev made three robbery attacks at once.
 Two of the three women robbed by him died from the knife wounds, and all of them wore red dresses.
 Panic began in Moscow, with people saying that the "Killer of women in red" had appeared.
-On October 15, in the area of the Akademicheskaya metro station, at intervals of 20 minutes, Evseev committed two more attacks on girls, one of them dying from the wounds received.
-On October 16, in the area of the Proletarskaya metro station, Evseev again made a double attack, killing one of the victims.
+On 15 October, in the area of the Akademicheskaya metro station, at intervals of 20 minutes, Evseev committed two more attacks on girls, one of them dying from the wounds received.
+On 16 October, in the area of the Proletarskaya metro station, Evseev again made a double attack, killing one of the victims.
 But this time neither victim was wearing red clothes.